Netsukuku/netsukuku/README.md

 **
 **** 3. Build and install
 **
+The dependencies of netsukuku can be gathered by running this command.

+# sudo apt-get install zlibc libgmp-dev openssl libgee-dev libpth-dev libgcrypt11-dev autoconf cmake autogen

 To compile the code you can use scons or just go with the old school way: